lamhq/tech-notes/pages/devops/aws/5-database/7-timestream.md

 ## Amazon Timestream

-A serverless, fully managed database service for time-series data.
+A serverless, fully managed database service for **time-series data**.

 You can analyze trillions of events per day up to 1,000 times faster and at as little as 1/10th the cost of traditional relational databases.